 Yamazaki’s 12, just like the 18, is heavenly on the nose.
 Seriously fruity, already warming up to be a treat.
-Inhale quickly notes of cashew nut can be picked up, slowly and it’d be a waft of banana.
-A hint of jasmine tea too could be detected in the process.
+From a quick inhale, notes of cashew nut can be picked up while a slow one, it’d be a waft of banana.
+Hints of jasmine tea too could be detected in the process.

 Cashewnut, banana, jasmine tea, lemon peel and cinnamon

-Things begin with a picky start, gets a little better as things go.
-A fruity honey-like texture is given out before proceeding into a citrusy medium.
+Things begin with a pricky start, gets a little better as things go.
+A fruity, honey-like texture is given out before proceeding into a citrusy medium.
 It rewards the drinker with a smoky-oaky finish with a touch of cinnamon.
 Have a sip of water then the adventure ends with sweet notes.

-It's 18-year sibling may be three times the price but it gives five times the satisfaction by being smoother for having done a longer time in Mizunara cask.
-Despite that, the Yamazaki 12 is a complex single malt punches above its weight, a close match for Macallen’s 18.
+It's 18-year sibling may be three times the price but it gives five times the satisfaction by being smoother for having done more time in Mizunara cask.
+Despite that, the Yamazaki 12 is a complex single malt that punches above its weight, a close match for Macallan’s 18.